 In addition, we will be publishing regular updates about our busiest travel times here.
 This is to allow people to plan their journeys outside of these times, where possible, supporting those who may have less flexibility in terms of when they choose to travel.

 We are continuing with our enhanced cleaning regime, paying careful attention to touch points and surfaces.
 Our drivers are also opening doors automatically at all stops to help reduce surface contact.

-We are, of course, sharing all the latest health guidance with our team members, making sure they understand the advice to self-isolate if they show symptoms.
-We have provided employees with hand sanitisers and cancelled non-essential visits to the depot.
+Our employees have been provided with hand sanitisers and appropriate PPE (Personal Protective Equipment) and we are, of course, sharing all the latest COVID-19 guidance with our team members, making sure they understand the need to self-isolate if they show symptoms.

 We recognise that our efforts are also reliant on the co-operation of those using the service.
 With this in mind, we are working hard to raise awareness around social distancing and other measures that may limit the spread of the virus.
 Our Stay Safe, Stay Apart campaign has been rolled out across the network, reinforcing key messages with posters at stops, regular announcements on board our trams and through our social media channels including Twitter.

 In line with our Stay Safe, Stay Apart campaign, there are a number of simple steps that you can follow to help reduce the spread of Coronavirus (COVID-19):